ON3VZ/ON3VZ.github.io/_posts/2026-03-23-virtual-fox-hunt.md

 ## Why This Matters

 ARDF is not just a niche activity for hardcore radio operators.
 It is sport.
 It is puzzle-solving.
 It is technology.
 It is the outdoors.
-And it is deeply social — the community around it is some of the warmest I have encountered in amateur radio.
+And it is deeply social, the community around it is very warmfull.

 The WLD NextGen system, built with real craftsmanship by the team at ON6WL, deserves to be known beyond the field events and club meetings.
-A virtual game is not a replacement for the real thing — it is a door.
+A virtual game is not a replacement for the real thing, it is a door.
 If even a handful of people try FoxWave, get curious, and show up to a real ARDF event as a result, then it has done its job.

 Go hunt some foxes.
-And if you enjoy it — come find us at [ON6WL](https://on6wl.be).
+And if you enjoy it, come find us at [ON6WL](https://on6wl.be).

 *73, Kristof — ON3VZ*